Short video: There’s A Game For That!

 How does it work?
 How can games help a dog learn all the things necessary?

 These games were developed by Tom Mitchell (BSc BVSc MRCVS) and Lauren Langman from AbsoluteDogs in the UK.

 I discovered how effective and fun the 3 minute games were in 2016 and have been using them for my own dogs’ development as well as in my agility classes when my student’s dogs were struggling with focus, recall, lack of confidence, reactivity …..

-Jai, my youngest border collie, has benefited greatly from the games and is well on the way to becoming an agility dog, sheep dog and a great companion.
+Jai, my youngest border collie, has benefited greatly from the games and has become a sheep dog, agility dog and a great companion.